Tyrone Taylor Player Props: Brewers vs. Rockies

-On Wednesday, Tyrone Taylor (coming off going 0-for-3) and the Milwaukee Brewers face the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
-First pitch is at 8:40 PM ET.
+Tyrone Taylor -- 0-for-3 with an RBI in his last game -- will be in action for the Milwaukee Brewers versus the Colorado Rockies, with Connor Seabold on the mound, on May 4 at 3:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Rockies.
+In his last game he had a hitless performance (0-for-3 with an RBI) against the Rockies.

 Tyrone Taylor Game Info & Props vs. the Rockies